zmitton/eth-proof/README.md

 ]
 ```

-But they have helper methods for each expected property:
+But they can be dug into as arrays _or_ using named helper methods for each expected property:

 ```javascript
 console.log(account[0]) // => <buffer 01>
 console.log(account.nonce) // => <buffer 01>
 ```

-And helpers to build and convert them to all the other useful formats:
+They also have helpers to build/convert/view them in many other useful formats:

 ```
 console.log(account.toJson())